The traveller arrives in Lalibela and there learns an impromptu lesson: founts of knowledge exist in the most unlikely corners.

 Read more: Taking cover to escape the extreme heat in Ethiopia.

 ‘Come and sit with me, visitor,’ the Coptic priest intimates.
-His invitation is a wise one: the midday heat in Lalibela is as intense as any African hilly outpost.
-Below him lies St George: the cuboid church, engulfed in moss and swallowed by the red earth, throbs gently under a thin veneer of heat waves.
-But still the traveller does not know what to say.
-Instead they let their host lead the discussion.
-He chants and he reads and he shares stories of religious isolation.
+His invitation is a wise one: the midday heat in Lalibela is as intense as any hilly outpost in Africa.
+Below him lies St George: the cuboid church, engulfed in moss and swallowed by the red earth, throbs gently under a thin veneer of heatwaves.
+But still, the traveller does not know what to say.
+Instead, they let their host lead the discussion.
+He chants, he reads, he shares stories of religious isolation.
 As the sun moves so does the shade, and thus his protection, but he remains steadfast in his lesson.

 ‘The Copts cannot pinpoint when Christianity emerged in Ethiopia,’ he shares.
 ‘Nobody can.
-But still we believe in Tewahedo.
-We are divine and we are human.’
+We believe in Tewahedo.
+We are divine, and we are human.’

-The priest falls silent and the traveller emerges from the tree’s shade.
-It’s only later they realise the man’s mouth had moved not once during the entire exchange.
+The priest falls silent, and the traveller emerges from the tree’s shade.
+It’s only later they realise the priest had not uttered a single word during the entire exchange.